Experienced? How to (re)find a job

 The pros and cons of having experience

-How in demand you are depends largely on your profession and sector.
+How in demand you depend largely on your profession and sector.
 While experience is seen as valuable, some people have preconceptions about experienced candidates.
 Which ones are we talking about?

 It’s true that salaries in the UK tend to increase as you gain experience, but it can be quite a challenge to convince a future employer that such an investment will be worth the outlay.
 “I have 18 years of experience, which sometimes scares people as they think I’m going to cost them a lot of money,” said Hannah, who has often paid the price for this kind of attitude among employers.